-A Preliminary Environmental Assessment Equivalent (PEA-E) for the Huntington Park High School comprehensive modernization area located on the northeastern, northwestern, and southern portion of the Site was conducted by Alta Environmental (Alta) on behalf of the Los Angeles Unified School District Office of Environmental Health and Safety (LAUSD-OEHS) (Alta 2017).
-Soil samples were collected throughout the Site at various depths and analyzed for total petroleum hydrocarbons (TPH), volatile organic compounds (VOCs), polychlorinated byphenyls (PCBs), semi-VOCs (SVOCs), polyaromatic hydrocarbons (PAHs), organochlorine pesticides (OCPs), dioxins and furans, arsenic, lead, and Title 22 metals.
-While several analytes were detected at concentrations exceeding laboratory detection limits, only lead, arsenic, and chlordane were detected in soil samples exceeding residential screening levels.
-Alta recommended that a Removal Action Workplan (RAW) be developed for the Site to address shallow soils impacted with chlordane, lead, and/or arsenic in the areas located throughout the campus.
+A Preliminary Environmental Assessment Equivalent (PEA-E) for the Thomas Jefferson High School comprehensive modernization area located on the northern portion of the Site was conducted by Alta Environmental (Alta) on behalf of the Los Angeles Unified School District Office of Environmental Health and Safety (LAUSD-OEHS) (Alta 2017).
+Soil samples were collected throughout the Site at various depths and analyzed for total petroleum hydrocarbons (TPH), volatile organic compounds (VOCs), polychlorinated biphenyls (PCBs), organochlorine pesticides (OCPs), arsenic, lead, and Title 22 metals.
+While several analytes were detected at concentrations exceeding laboratory detection limits, only lead and arsenic were detected in soil samples exceeding residential screening levels.
+Alta recommended that a Removal Action Workplan (RAW) be developed for the Site to address shallow soils impacted with lead and/or arsenic in the areas located throughout the campus.